 Click the button that says ”Order by Last Name”.
 Once selected you will see the ordering change as long as it wasn’t in that order before.

+There is no button, it is “Sort By” and radio buttons.

 3) Order by Zip Code

 Click the button that says ”Order by Zip Code”.
 Once selected you will see the ordering change as long as it wasn’t in that order before.

+There is no button, it is “Sort By” and radio buttons.

 8 Search